Lewis Sanders

-Lewis Sanders (born June 22, 1978) is a former American football cornerback.
-He was drafted by the Cleveland Browns in the fourth round of the 2000 NFL Draft.
-He played college football at Maryland.
+Lewis Sanders (born June 22, 1978) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Cleveland Browns in the fourth round of the 2000 NFL draft.
+He played college football for the Maryland Terrapins.

 Sanders has also played for the Houston Texans, New England Patriots and Atlanta Falcons.

 College career

 He is only the fourth player in University of Maryland history to return 2 kickoff returns for touchdowns in a career, and he ranks sixth on the Terps’ career-record list with 956 yards on kickoff returns and seventh with 10 interceptions.
-In 1999, he was an All-America Third-team choice by SportsPage.com and The Sporting News, as well as an All-Atlantic Coast Conference First-team selection and a semi-finalist for the Jim Thorpe Award, given to the nation's top defensive back.
+In 1999, he was an All-American third-team choice by SportsPage.com and The Sporting News, as well as an All-Atlantic Coast Conference first-team selection and a semi-finalist for the Jim Thorpe Award, given to the nation's top defensive back.

 Professional career

 Cleveland Browns

-Sanders was drafted in the 2000 NFL Draft by the Cleveland Browns and played with the team through the 2004 season.
+Sanders was selected in the 2000 NFL draft by the Cleveland Browns and played with the team through the 2004 season.